I have already submitted my application, but since then, I have won an award. Can I add information to my application after it's submitted?

 When do I need to apply for financial aid?
 When will we hear about scholarships?

-Candidates who would like to be considered for financial aid should please submit completed financial aid applications at the same time as the application for admission.
+Candidates who would like to be considered for financial aid should please submit completed financial aid applications at the same time as the application for admission (even though we review those components independently).
 After we have admitted a student, we will immediately review their scholarship application.
 We will do our best to make financial aid offers contemporaneously with offers of admission (or shortly thereafter, if we need any additional information from your family to put together the aid package).

 I'm on the waitlist.
 When will I find out?